Malaysian Solidarity Convention

-The Malaysian Solidarity Convention was a confederation of political parties formed on 9 May 1965 and existing until 9 August to oppose Article 153 of the Constitution of Malaysia.
+The Malaysian Solidarity Convention was a confederation of political parties formed on 9 May 1965 at Sri Temasek.
+The confederation exist until 9 August to oppose Article 153 of the Constitution of Malaysia.
 This article specifically provided special quotas for the Malay and other indigenous peoples of Malaysia in admission to the public service and to public education institutions, and the awarding of public scholarships and trade licences.
 It also authorised the government to create Malay monopolies in particular trades.
 Critics have called such affirmative action for the Malays to be racial discrimination against other Malaysian citizens, with the goal of creating ketuanan Melayu (Malay supremacy).

 The rallying motto of MSC was Malaysian Malaysia.
 It was not a mere tautology because it distinguished between nationality and ethnic classification.
 The complaint was that Malaysia was not being "Malaysian" by discriminating against non-Malay Malaysians, and was rather being a "Malay Malaysia".

+History

+The convention was a reaction of conflict between Singapore's governing party, the PAP and Malaya's governing party, UMNO.
+The conflict arose due to the PAP's participation in the 1964 Malaysian general election which the party intended to exert more rights to Singapore.